USS San Juan (SSN-751): 2010 overhaul

 San Juan arrived at Portsmouth Naval Shipyard (PNSY), Maine, on 8 April 2010 for an engineered overhaul (EOH); for maintenance and system upgrades.

 As of 2012 San Juan was assigned to Submarine Group Two.
 Submarine Group Two was disestablished in 2014, and San Juan became part of Submarine Force, U.S. Atlantic Fleet (COMSUBLANT).

+Decommissioning

+On 20 September 2023 San Juan arrived at Puget Sound Naval Shipyard for decommissioning.
+San Juan was officially decommissioned on 6 August 2026, on the anniversary of the ship’s commissioning.